zaeem-maqsood/reencrypt-fields/README.md

 Builds off of the amazing work done by: https://github.com/georgemarshall/django-cryptography

-I wanted to make a simple way to rotate the secret key in Django but I realized all of my encrypted fields used that secret key to encrypt the data.
-So I made a simple management command that can be run to re-encrypt all the data.

-Check it out under books/management/commands/re_encrypt_data.py

-I will submit some sort of a pull request to the original makers so this can be integrated within the actual package.
+There currently isn't a way to rotate your keys safely, so I hacked the package a bit to allow us to do that.
+This is far from a good solution and once I have more time on my hands I will work with the original creators to get something better merged in.

+Management command is under `books/management/commands/re_encrypt_data.py` The project folder is under `reencrypt/reencrypt/encrypt_fields` Those are the only two things you need to start.
+Read the instructions below.

 ## 1. Copy the folder into your project